Alequin/Prime_tables/README.md

 ##How to run

 1. Install all dependencies using **npm install** or **yarn** in the terminal.

-#Aliases
+2. Run webpack using the command **npm run build** to create the bundle
+3. Open the web page in your default browser with **npm start**

+##How to use
+* At the top of the screen an input box is provided.
+Enter the Amount of prime numbers you wish to generate and press enter or click the generate.

+* The current table will be replaced with a new product table using value provided in the input box.

+##Aliases

-To activate a few aliases for commonly run terminal commands enter the source project_aliases.txt
+To activate a few aliases for commonly run terminal commands run **source project_aliases.txt** in the terminal.
+This will only work in the terminal they are activate in.

 This will activate the aliases:
-* run: Open app in default browser
+* open: Open app in default browser
 * tst: Run all tests
 * tst-u: Run all tests and update snapshots
 * bld: run webpack to build bundle

-All project aliases can be removed using the command **clear-project-aliases**
+* clear-project-aliases: remove these aliases